Comparing Rewards Credit Card Offers

 |Citi Rewards+SM Card||Bonus rewards points||3.0 / 5||$0||Supermarkets and gas stations|

 |Capital One® SavorOneSM Cash Rewards Credit Card||Entertainment purchases||3.7 / 5||$0||Dining and entertainment|

 Rewards credit cards analyzed: 1,640

 Criteria used: Rewards rates, sign-up bonuses, redemption options, redemption flexibility, point values, travel benefits, transfer partners, extra features, rates and fees, customer service, security, credit needed

-We've looked at 12 factors to identify the best cards for your lifestyle, doing the heavy lifting for you – these factors and more inform our decisions in which cards can work the hardest for you.
+We've looked at 12 factors to identify the best cards for your lifestyle – these factors and more inform our decisions in which cards can work the hardest for you.

 Rewards rates – When studying cards, you might see rewards as points, miles or cash back.
 We look at not only the type of rewards, but also how they are doled out, whether as cash back on select categories, such as Discover it Cash Back or multiplied points on every purchase, as in the case of Capital One Venture Rewards.

 Sign-up bonuses – These can also come as points, miles and cash back.
 We study how much the bonus is, as well as the required spend and the time limit.
 For example, the Chase Sapphire Preferred offers a sign-up bonus of 60,000 points when you spend $4,000 within 3 months.